The surprising selling points of “The Challenger Sale”

 The Challenger Sale has definitely become part of the standard business lexicon since its first publication in 2011.
 In fact, if you’re in a sales function, it’s likely been required reading at some point, and we’ve seen several of our own clients distribute the books to all their sales reps.

 However, the usefulness of The Challenger Sale concept goes far beyond sales.
-The data, arguments and examples that authors Matthew Dixon and Brent Adamson make a compelling case that business people of all backgrounds need to understand and communicate compelling insights in order to be effective in a complex marketplace.
+The data, arguments and examples that authors Matthew Dixon and Brent Adamson present make a compelling case that business people of all backgrounds need to understand and communicate compelling insights in order to be effective in a complex marketplace.

 Sure, that should almost go without saying, but The Challenger Sale also offers perspectives on how to do that.